Benincasa-Dowker-Glaser causal set actions by quantum counting: Introduction

 A quantum algorithm for the unstructured search problem (identifying the unique marked item from a black-box function that produces a particular output value) was given by \textcite{grover1996fast}.
 This seminal algorithm offers a quadratic improvement in query complexity over any possible classical method and is provably optimal in the circuit model of quantum computing \cite{bennett1997strengths}.
 The idea was generalized by \textcite{brassard1998quantum,brassard2002quantum} to the scenario in which there are multiple marked items and was also used to count them, showing the same quantum speedup.
-A simplified version of this \emph{quantum counting} that does not make use of the quantum Fourier transform (and relies only on Grover iterations) was given by \textcite{aaronson2020quantum}. \Textcite{shukla2024efficient} showed an efficient algorithm to prepare a uniform superposition of an arbitrary number of states, improving previous methods \cite{babbush2018encoding}.
+A simplified version of this \emph{quantum counting} that does not make use of the quantum Fourier transform (and relies only on Grover iterations) was given by \textcite{aaronson2020quantum}. \textcite{shukla2024efficient} showed an efficient algorithm to prepare a uniform superposition of an arbitrary number of states, improving previous methods \cite{babbush2018encoding}.
 We make use of fan-out gates to expand the number of target qubits of a controlled gate, and note that bounded fan-out gates are almost within reach of quantum hardware \cite{rasmussen2020single,guo2022implementing,kim2022high,fenner2023implementing}.
-Quantum circuits for compiling multi-controlled generalized Toffoli gates in polylogarithmic depth using only a single ancilla qubit were found by \textcite{claudon2024polylogarithmic}.
+Quantum circuits for compiling multi-controlled generalized Toffoli gates in polylogarithmic depth using only a single ancilla qubit were found by \textcite{claudon2024polylogarithmic}. \textcite{khattar2025rise} introduced ``conditionally clean'' ancilla qubits, which can be used to reduce the space overhead of circuits including generalized Toffoli and related gates such as incrementers and comparators.
 Although no quantum algorithm for general $n \times n$ matrix multiplication beating the current classical time complexity record of $\bigO(n^{2.371339})$ \cite{alman2025more} is known, in the special cases over the Boolean semiring with sparse input or output matrices polynomial speedups are known \cite{jeffery2012improving,legall2014quantum}.
 On the other hand, matrix products can be classically verified in $\bigO(n^{2})$ time \cite{freivalds1979fast}.
 In the quantum case, there is an $\bigO(n^{5/3})$ time quantum algorithm by \textcite{buhrman2006quantum}.
+For further details about quantum computing and quantum information, see, for example, \cite{nielsen2010quantum}.